-Note: On these "Our Memories" pages will be found a collection of stories, photographs and remembrances contributed by current and former members of the Friends who shared their experiences during The Friends 50th Anniversary in 2002.
+Note: On these "Our Memories" pages will be found a collection of stories, photographs and remembrances contributed by current and former members of the Friends who shared their experiences during The Friends 50th Anniversary in 2002 and were published in 50 Years of Friends.
 There are three separate sections, with the contributors arranged alphabetically.
 Scroll through the entire page or click on an individual name.

 On this page find memories of:

 George and I moved to this area from central Illinois in 1957.
 Once we discovered the Eloise Butler Wildflower Garden, we joined the Friends and became regular visitors, at least once or twice a year.
 George was very involved with the Minnesota Transportation Museum and the acquisition and renovation of classic streetcars, especially on the Como-Harriet Line in Linden Hills.
 He arranged for old line ties to be made available to Ken Avery to use for the path edges in the Garden.